 Quick unit economics example (micro-batch, DTC):

-• Price: £14.99 per 200g bag
+- Price: £14.99 per 200g bag

-• COGS (ingredients, packaging): £4.20
+- COGS (ingredients, packaging): £4.20

-• Pick and pack time: 4 minutes
+- Pick and pack time: 4 minutes

-• Postage: Charged separately or baked into bundles
+- Postage: Charged separately or baked into bundles

-• Gross margin: ~72%
+- Gross margin: ~72%

-Guardrail: if your product needs paid ads to move, you’re in trouble early.
+Guardrail: If your product needs paid ads to move, you’re in trouble early.
 Start with local stockists, groomers and vets who’ll trial small quantities, and build proof you can show online.

 3) Walking And Enrichment: Not ‘Dog Walking’, It’s Behavioural Support

-Traditional dog walking is price-sensitive.
 The 2026 upgrade is enrichment: structured walks, scent games, reactivity-aware handling, GPS-tracked sessions, photo proof and a feedback loop for owners.

 How to position it without sounding like you’re pretending to be a trainer:

-• Service boundary: You’re providing exercise and enrichment, not diagnosing behaviour.
+- Service boundary: You’re providing exercise and enrichment, not diagnosing behaviour.

-• Outcomes: ‘Calmer at home’, ‘Less pulling’, ‘Better recall consistency’ are measurable observations, not guarantees.
+- Outcomes: ‘Calmer at home’, ‘Less pulling’, ‘Better recall consistency’ are measurable observations, not guarantees.

 Quick unit economics example (small group walk):

-• Price: £16 per dog
+- Price: £16 per dog

-• Dogs per walk: 4
+- Dogs per walk: 4

-• Revenue per 60 to 75 minutes: £64
+- Revenue per 60 to 75 minutes: £64

-• Transport and insurance allocation: £6
+- Transport and insurance allocation: £6

-• Gross profit per walk: ~£58
+- Gross profit per walk: ~£58

-Guardrail: cap group size by your control, not your ambition.
+Guardrail: Cap group size by your control, not your ambition.
 One incident wipes out months of profit and trust.

 4) Pet-Tech: Boring Tools That Save Time Win

-In 2026 pet-tech isn’t just gadgets, it’s systems that reduce friction for owners and service providers: booking, reminders, health tracking and safety.
+In 2026, pet-tech isn’t just gadgets, it’s systems that reduce friction for owners and service providers: booking, reminders, health tracking and safety.

 Two practical angles for a founder without a dev team:

 Tech-enabled service.
 Use existing platforms and automate the experience: subscription pick-ups, automated check-ins, smart locks for home access, GPS logs.
+Pet transportation services are a strong example, where technology streamlines the safe and reliable movement of pets for clients.

 Niche micro-SaaS for local operators.
 A lightweight tool for groomers or walkers: deposit handling, cancellation rules, route planning, client notes, vaccination reminders.
+Pet transportation is another niche that can benefit from specialised tech solutions to manage bookings and logistics.

-Guardrail: don’t build an app first.
+Guardrail: Don’t build an app first.
 Sell a manual version with a form, calendar and payment link, then automate only what customers already paid for.

 A One-Sentence Offer Template You Can Use Today

-Your offer should be so clear someone can repeat it to a friend.
+Your offer should be so clear that someone can repeat it to a friend.
 Here’s a fill-in sentence you can use for any of these pet business ideas:

 I help [specific pet owner] get [measurable outcome] in [timeframe] without [common frustration], using [your method or constraint].